Howeng98/go_game_extension/README.md

   - Make a function to handle input array of board state, and draw circles in an standard form

   Future Works:
-  - Consider multiple frames inputs, and update the current board state
+  - Consider multiple frames inputs, and update the current board state.
+(Rewrite function)
   - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces